cms-tamu/HHWWbb_analysis/README.md

 Here a proposal:
 -  MINIAOD in Brazos
 -  c++ code will add HME to MINIAOD and same them on stica ()
--  python miniAOD2RDD.py to save RDD on stica (/data/MDD)
+-  python miniAOD2RDD.py to save RDD on stica (/data/RDD)
 -  used thos DNN to run main analysis
 -  main analysis will produce a DNN with additional bool tables (collection of 0 and 1, each representing a selection)
--  training DNN using keras selection and save MDD with DNN ourput
+-  training DNN using keras selection and save RDD with DNN ourput
 -  create inputs for limits

 ## ADD HME to MINIAOD
 -  TO BE FILLED

-## Converting root files to MDD
+## Converting root files to RDD
 - python miniAOD2RDD.py
 - inputs are defined in utilities/
-- outputs will be in /data/MDD
+- outputs will be in /data/RDD

 ## Run Analysis
 - TO BE FILLED